cyypherus/backer/README.md

 The crate is currently usable but new!
 Breaking changes may be relatively frequent as the crate matures.

+This repo uses `cargo insta` to snapshot test the public API.
+If your PR changes the public API, one of the checks will fail by default.
+If the changes to the public API were intentional you can update the snapshot by running:

+`INSTA_UPDATE=always && cargo test --features test-api`

 Contributions are always welcome 🤗